 Trezor Model T

-The device also supports 1064 cryptocurrencies.
+The device also supports over 1800 cryptocurrencies.

 Supports most major cryptocurrencies and a few ERC-20 tokens- 52 in total.
 This is substantially less than that of the Nano X and Model T.

 Ledger Nano X wins being the only device supporting IDEX or Switcheo exchanges and exclusively supports several cryptocurrencies.
-Conversely from my research I could not find any cryptocurrencies that are exclusive only to the Model T or the KeepKey.
+Conversely from my research, I could not find any cryptocurrencies that are exclusive only to the Model T or the KeepKey.

 This is followed by the Trezor Model T and the KeepKey in 2nd and 3rd place respectively.